Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 Pulseless Electrical Activity (PEA)

-Absent pulses despite relatively normal co-ordinated electrical activity visible on the electrocardiograph (ECG) is called pulseless electrical activity (PEA).
+Absent pulses despite relatively normal coordinated electrical activity visible on the ECG is PEA.
 PEA may be due to poor intrinsic myocardial contractility or it may be secondary to a number of remediable causes (the “4Hs and 4Ts”) including hypoxaemia, hypovolaemia, hypo/hyperthermia, hyperkalaemia, hypocalcaemia, severe acidosis, pericardial tamponade, tension pneumothorax, toxins or poisons or medications (including calcium channel blockers), or massive thrombotic or gaseous pulmonary embolism.

 Management of PEA includes:

-- administration of adrenaline (epinephrine) 10 mcg/kg (maximum dose 1 mg) IV or IO every 3 to 5 minutes (Refer to Section 12.3)
+· Administration of adrenaline (epinephrine) 10 mcg/kg (maximum dose 1 mg) IV or IO every 4 minutes (Refer to Section 12.3).

-Since hypovolaemia or severe acidosis are possible treatable causes, persistent PEA may be treated with IV or IO boluses of colloid or crystalloid fluid 10 to 20 mL/kg (repeated as required after reassessment).
+Since hypovolaemia or severe acidosis are possible treatable causes, persistent PEA may be treated with IV or IO boluses crystalloid fluid (0.9% Sodium Chloride) 10 mL/kg (repeated as required after reassessment).

 Management of shockable rhythms